tudurom/windowchef/README.md

 Disclaimer
 ----------

-This software is a work in progress and may [break your workflow](https://xkcd.com/1172/) (yeah, it's that one xkcd comic, everyone knows it).
+This software is constantly changing and may [break your workflow](https://xkcd.com/1172/) (yeah, it's that one xkcd comic, everyone knows it).

 Cooking windows since 2016